chingchuhsu/portfolio/content/portfolio/spatial-distribution-of-poor-children-in-san-francisco-ca.md

 ## ArcGIS?

 At the beginning of my Social Sciences study, I took an software course to learn how to manage space-related data and visualize it in ArcGIS.
-ArcGIS is a geographic information system (GIS)
+ArcGIS is a geographic information system (GIS), it allows users to create many kinds of maps with their own data

 ## Background ...